 Imagine when everything about you is known.
-I offer a glimpse into a future of the data-selfie.
-It'll look a lot like hand-built art sourced from a digital algorithm that spits out pattern.
+I offer a glimpse into a future of data about you.
+It'll look a lot like hand-built art sourced from a digital algorithm that spits out room-sized pattern.
 Your only problem will be when self-delusion becomes impossible.
 Remember, everything about you is known.
 You wait, you seeeeee.

 Technology will disrupt the artworld... just not in the way you think